kartik-v/yii2-widgets/README.md

 The Select2 widget is a Yii 2 wrapper for the [Select2 jQuery plugin](http://ivaynberg.github.io/select2/).
 This input widget is a jQuery based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.
-The widget is specially styled for Twitter Bootstrap 3.
+The widget is specially styled for Bootstrap 3.
 The widget allows graceful degradation to a normal HTML select or text input, if the browser does not support JQuery.

 #### Typeahead